 Our world has changed with technology making its way into our lives like never before, creating both challenges and opportunities.
-One of these technologies has seen growth of what has been called the “shared economy” and is allowing Canadians to rent their homes to travelers via online vacation rental services such as Airbnb, HomeAway, and VRBO.
+One of these technologies has seen the growth of what has been called the “shared economy” and is allowing Canadians to rent their homes to travellers via online vacation rental services such as Airbnb, HomeAway, and VRBO.

 For travellers, Airbnb is a convenient, web-based platform that provides affordable and flexible alternatives to hotels.
 For property owners, the tool easily connects various rental units with prospective occupants and makes collecting payments simple and secure.

 However, like insurance policies, not all rental services are the same and if you’re thinking about listing your home you need to read the fine print of the service you use to understand what may and may not be protected.
 At Carnaghan Thorne Insurance, we understand that a good insurance broker provides the perfect policy for your specific home insurance needs, including the use of the latest technology – like short-term rentals services.
 After all, who wouldn’t like a little extra income?

 So while the option to make a few extra dollars is appealing, call your Carnaghan Thorne Insurance broker first – your traditional home policy wasn’t designed for commercial activity, like short-term rentals, and a claim may be denied.
 For example, Airbnb recommends on its website that you check with your insurance company to understand your coverage.
 Airbnb also suggests homeowners consider independent insurance to cover things like jewellery, art, and other collectables that are subject to limited protection under the host guarantee.